victorts1991/victorts1991/README.md

 Studying Specialization in Software Architecture at FIAP.
 Bachelor in Information Systems from the University of Mogi das Cruzes.
 Development experience for over 12 years.

-- Development of Front end and Mobile applications;
-- Integrations with Firebase libraries;
+- Container Orchestration with GKE;
 - Creation of CI/CD scripts for api's, front-end's and mobile apps;
 - Publishing apps on Google Play and Apple Store;
+- Development of Front end and Mobile applications;

 <br/>